CanonicalLtd/maas-docs/en/manage-pods-webui.md

 ## Configuration

 Pods have several configuration options.
-These are modified by selecting the 'Configuration' tab and clicking 'Edit'.
+Modify these by selecting the 'Configuration' tab and clicking 'Edit'.
 Options include a pod's location, password, network zone, and default storage pool.

-### Storage pools
+### KVM host storage pools

-See [Storage pools][storagepools] for more information about configuring KVM storage pools.
+See [KVM host storage pools][storagepools] for more information about configuring KVM storage pools.

 ### Overcommit resources